11Hayden/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home - to return to home directory 3-listfiles - to list all the files in long format 4-listmorefiles - to list all files inculding hidden files
+2-bring_me_home - to return to home directory 3-listfiles - to list all the files in long format 4-listmorefiles - to list all files inculding hidden files 5-listfilesdigitonly - to list files in a digit format